Preid22/Cruciverbalism/capstone_notes.md

   - Try and get some assoc. btwn answer cells and clues

 - Going back over the code added on Sat., figure out where the holes are and try and get some footholds.

+## 1/9/2023

+- Going to try and diagram/draw things out and try and get a better model of whats going on.
+Feels like a lot of time is spent switching btwn files/components/views and it all starts to blur together.
+Would be very happy to get some sort of interaction (highlight cells etc.)

+* Recap: Spent most time tonight going back over the syntax and components since that was feeling a little hairy.
+Wrote out some of the components and JSX on paper to get a better grip.
+Clarifying my mental model some, a fair bit of confusion stemmed from getting lost in the code and losing the thread of connection.
+Feeling better about my grasp overall.
+  Would have felt better getting a little more done re. interactivity but I do feel like I have a better understanding, and was able to get the clues contained in a scrolling list.
+That was just a quick CSS fix but it's a nice boost all the same.